-

 - I send you contagious child-like giggles and unstoppable smiles.

-- I send you delicious moments filled with rare and marvelous accents that grow your heart.
+- I send you delicious moments to remove clutter from your life.

 - I send you soothing cups of hot tea, your favorite music to listen to and time for you to relax and enjoy.

-- I send you love.
+- I send you music to make your insides dance.